chipshoot/TypingMaster/TypingMaster.Client/wwwroot/Sample/WelcomeMessage.md

-Based on the provided screenshot and the original text, here's an updated application description focused on the core functionality and user experience of the typing tutor:
+Based on the provided screen shot and the original text, here's an updated application description focused on the core functionality and user experience of the typing tutor:

 **Welcome to Typing Master!**